ChristinaLK/blog/_posts/2015-07-26-kitchen-computer.md

 ---
 layout: post
-Title: Your computer as a kitchen
+title: Your computer as a kitchen
-Date: 2015-07-26 18:00
+date: 2015-07-26 18:00
 categories:
    - reflections
 tags:
    - computing
    - software
    - teaching
-Slug: kitchen-computer
+slug: kitchen-computer
-Authors: Christina Koch
+authors: Christina Koch
 ---

 In three days I will be presenting on software portability at the